 - The TRU-OL business programs are designed to develop supervision, business and management skills. - The chart below illustrates the flexible structure of these business programs. - The credits you gain in one credential count towards the next credential in this chart.
 Students may receive a block transfer of credits toward a higher credential, from certificate to diploma to degree. - The chart is intended only to illustrate selected laddering opportunities.
 The following pages provide more information on individual program requirements. - In the case of the Certificate and the Diploma in Management Studies, students may want to follow a program plan that fits their education goal.
 Prior Learning Assessment and Recognition (PLAR) Students who have applied for or been admitted to a Business and Management Studies program offered through TRU-OL, may be eligible for credit based on an assessment of their non-formal or prior learning.
-Students may receive up to 50% of the credit toward a business/management credential through portfolio-based PLAR.
-Refer to the TRU-OL website for more information on PLAR for business and management studies programs.
+There is no limit on the amount of PLAR that can be applied to programs offered through TRU-OL.
 Refer to www.truopen.ca or contact Student Services for more information on PLAR.
 With TRU-OL, you can choose your own pathway: